Connect with others who understand.

 • Swollen lymph nodes — Swollen lymph nodes often appear as lumps in the armpits, neck, or groin.

-• Unexplained weight loss — Lymphoma-related weight loss may happen quickly and without trying to lose weight.
+• Unexplained weight loss — Lymphoma-related weight loss may happen rapidly and without any intentional effort.

-• Night sweats — Night sweats can leave a person soaked with sweat.
+• Night sweats — Intense night sweats that can leave a person soaked with sweat.

-• Fatigue — Lymphoma-related fatigue doesn’t improve with rest.
+• Fatigue — Persistent fatigue that doesn’t improve with rest.

-Night sweats, fever, and unexplained weight loss are considered B symptoms.
-These systemic symptoms can influence the staging of your cancer.
+Night sweats, fever, and unexplained weight loss, known as B symptoms, can influence the staging of your cancer.

 Symptoms of Hodgkin Lymphoma

-Enlarged lymph nodes around the neck, underarms, or groin are the most common symptom of Hodgkin lymphoma.
-The following symptoms can also occur in HL:
+Enlarged lymph nodes around the neck, underarms, or groin are the most common symptoms of HL.
+Other symptoms may include:

 Symptoms of Non-Hodgkin Lymphoma

-In addition to swollen lymph nodes and B symptoms, people with NHL can also experience the following:
+In addition to swollen lymph nodes and B symptoms, people with NHL may also experience the following:

 What Are the Different Types of Lymphoma?

-There are two primary types of Hodgkin lymphoma and dozens of types of non-Hodgkin lymphoma.
+There are two primary types of HL and dozens of types of NHL.

 Subtypes of Hodgkin Lymphoma